 The Brown Pelican is one of those “comeback story” species.
 The population was decimated because of pesticides, the species was endangered, but now it has made a remarkable comeback.
 And now Brown Pelicans are everywhere.

 Another comeback story species is the Osprey.
 There were just over 1000 pairs on the Chesapeake Bay before DDT was banned in 1972.
 There are now around 10,000 (or more) breeding pairs on the Bay, including this pair!

 (Well this pair isn’t technically nesting on the Bay, but it is pretty darn close!)
 Ospreys, too, are everywhere.
 I captured this from the Kinder Morgan Elizabeth River Terminals marsh on the Southern Branch in Chesapeake on 4/17.
 A pair of Ospreys has bred on this platform, adjacent to Elizabeth River Project’s biggest restoration effort to date, for years.
 This was a fun shot.
 I monitor a number of Osprey nests in the watershed.
 Here’s a link to the nests I watch.
 There you’ll find log entries and photos from 2017 and 2018.

 Now here’s a good challenge question.
 And I hope you respond.
 What do you think the male was delivering to the nest, and why was he delivering it?
 For that matter, why wasn’t SHE delivering it?
 Any ideas?

-And lastly, let me leave you with a bird in flight photo (an Osprey) that may be even more effectively than anything I’ve said answers the question, Why birds?
+And lastly, let me leave you with a bird in flight photo (an Osprey) that may even more effectively than anything I’ve said answer the question, Why birds?
 It certainly speaks to their beauty, doesn’t it?